wepr/darwincoinwallet/README.md

 ### On Windows:

+Note that the Windows packages are not signed.

 First install all dependencies:
 * MSVC 2013 or later from https://www.microsoft.com/
 * CMake 3.9 or later from https://www.cmake.org/